sravi2421/sravi2421.github.io/_posts/2017-9-22-The_Times_Over_Time.md

 **Word2Vec Sentiment Analysis**

 After extracting subtopics, I was curious to see how the Times modified their description of key topics throughout time.
 To examine word descriptions I used Word2Vec, a model used to extract Word Embeddings from corpuses of text.
 Since I wanted to specifically look at descriptors, I went through and tagged each adjective or adverb within my body of text using a part of speech tagger prior to creating my Word2Vec models.
-With this done, I created three separate Word2Vec Models on the subtopics of the Middle East and Domestic Affairs.
+With this done, I created separate Word2Vec Models on the subtopics of the Middle East and Domestic Affairs.
 Using those I extracted the primary words associated with Moscow, for the Middle East corpus and President for the Domestic Affairs corpus as shown below.

 ***President, 1981-1984(Reagan)***